IVF in Denmark

 Recommendation: Copenhagen for first-time international patients; Aarhus for repeat cycles or budget-conscious patients.

-Can I choose egg donor characteristics?
+Can I choose my egg donor characteristics?

 What happens to unused embryos?

-Is PGT-A testing allowed?
+Is PGT-A or PGT-M genetic testing available?

 How many embryos can be transferred?